ajfisher/ajfisher.me/src/content/posts/2011-11-03-we-are-the-champions-of-the-web.md

 And so the champions have prevailed - in an unruly, largely disorganised, bickering, chattering, tweeting mass - but still they have prevailed.
 In the same way that science, when exposed to the transparency of the scientific method consistently brings new discoveries and innovation.

-The position we have attained over the last 18 months and have hit now with this milestone is really a restarting of the process begun in the 90s.
-We are seeing large scale innovation across the web that languished for such a long period of time.
+The position we have attained over the last 18 months and have hit now with this milestone is really a restarting of the process begun in the 90s. <b>Again we see rampant innovation throughout the web</b> - which has been languishing for a long period of time.
 This is why developers and designers are excited about their craft again after years of just about going nowhere.

-But the new front is the Mobile App - with its fallacy of control that should hopefully be merely a speedbump in our history, like the ubiquitous onmouseover="rollover()" of 2000.
+But the new front in this war is the Mobile App - with its fallacy of control - and it should hopefully be merely a speedbump in our history, like the ubiquitous onmouseover="rollover()" of 2000.
 The web doesn't need curators nor control; all it needs are champions who are prepared to make a statement, choose a path, have their views supported or revised and continue to evolve this amazing platform.